-Continuation in the Honors Physics or Geophysics programs requires a GPA of 6.5 in the preceding Fall/Winter.
-Graduation requires a GPA of 6.5 on the last ★90 credited to the degree.
+Continuation in the Honors Physics, including the Applied Physics, Astrophysics, Computational Science (Physics), Geophysics and Mathematical Physics, programs requires a GPA of 3.0 in the preceding Fall/Winter.
+Graduation requires a GPA of 3.0 on the last ★90 credited to the degree.

 The Specialization programs provide greater flexibility for students who want a four-year degree in Physics or Geophysics without the full comprehensive training of the Honors Programs.
-Continuation in the Specialization program normally requires a GPA of at least 5.5 in the preceding Fall/Winter.
-Graduation requires a GPA of 5.5 on the last ± 90 credited to the degree.
+Continuation in the Specialization program in Astrophysics, Computational Science (Physics) and Geophysics requires a GPA of at least 2.3 in the preceding Fall/Winter.
+Graduation requires a GPA of 2.3 on the last ★90 credited to the degree.

-- (1) Students interested in the Engineering-Physics program should consult §72.7 of the Faculty of Engineering section. - (2) Honors and Specialization Physics students must consult an advisor in the Department of Physics regarding their programs.
+- Students interested in the Engineering-Physics program should consult §72.7 of the Faculty of Engineering section. - (2) Honors and Specialization Physics students must consult an advisor in the Department of Physics regarding their programs.
 Note to third- and fourth-year students: Not all 300-level and 400-level Physics and Geophysics courses are offered every year.